Geethen/GEE_2022_UiO/content/post/P2_hands_on.md

 Map.addLayer(lc19,{},'lc19', false);
 ```
 ## Land cover change detection
-Once we have the land cover for the two epochs, we need to identify the areas that have changed or remained the same.
+Once we have the land cover for the two epochs (2015 and 2019), we need to identify the areas that have changed or remained the same.

-Since the maximum number of digits that are used to identify any unique landcover category is three.
-We first multiply the 104 landcover by a 10000 and then add the 2019 landcover data.
-This allows us to capture unique transitions between each of the different landcover categories.
+To achieve this, we need to recognise that the maximum number of digits that are used to identify any unique landcover category is three.
+Therefore, we first multiply the 2015 landcover by a factor of 10000 (essentially append four zeros to the landcover) and then add the 2019 landcover data (This changes the last three zeros).
+Overall, this allows us to capture unique transitions between each of the different landcover categories.

-We multiply the before image with 10000 and add the after image.
-The resulting pixel values will be unique for each type of transition i.e. 1120020 represents a change from 112 (Closed forest, evergreen broad leaf) to 020 (Shrubs).
+When we multiply the before image with 10000 and add the after image, the resulting pixel values will be unique for each type of transition i.e. 1120020 represents a change from 112 (Closed forest, evergreen broad leaf) to 020 (Shrubs).
+The transition between the classes are seperated by a value zero.

 ```js
 var merged = lc15.multiply(10000).add(lc19).rename('transitions');
 ```

 ## Quantify the area of each 'transition' category
+It may be useful to compute the area of each unique landcover transition/persistence.

-To do this, we first create a area image.
-This is an image that contains the area of eachpixel as its value.
-To be able to aggregate this area image by the unique categories, we add this as a second band.
+To do this, we first create an area image.
+This is an image that contains the area of each pixel stored as the pixel values.
+For example each pixel, will be a pixel with a value of 10 000 (square kilometres - 100 metres x 100 metres).
+To be able to aggregate the pixels that belong to a unique category, we add a second band- the landcover band.
 Thereafter, we apply the reduceRegion function to compute the sum of area covered by each unique category.

 ```js
 // Total area for each transition